panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 * Inside of the `async` function body, whenever you want to wait for a promise to resolve, use `await promiseExpression` syntax
 * An `async` function always returns a promise, which enables calling `async` functions inside `async` functions.

+### 4.1 *await*-ing promise value

+If the promise is fullfilled `await myPromise` statement evaluates to the fulfill value:

 ```javascript
 async function myFuncion() {
   // ...